The creativity of author, designer and publisher Ben Arogundade

-“Someone Fired A Shot” — Mariah's Parents Alfred Roy Carey & Patricia Hickey's Brush With 60s Racism
+Celebrity Ancestry: “Someone Fired A Shot” - Mariah’s Parents Alfred Roy Carey & Patricia Hickey’s Brush With 1960s Racism

-MARIAH CAREY'S PARENTS Patricia Hickey and Alfred Roy Carey endured a barrage of racism after they married in 1960 — including being shot at through their kitchen window.
+SINGER MARIAH CAREY'S PARENTS Alfred Roy Carey and Patricia Hickey endured a barrage of racism after they married in 1960 — including being shot at through their kitchen window.
 By Ben Arogundade.
-[Mar.14.2016]
+Sept.
+20, 2019.

 IT WAS 1960, and Patricia Hickey — opera singer, vocal coach and soon-to-be-mother of music star Mariah Carey — was about to marry an African American named Alfred Roy Carey, an aeronautical engineer of Venezuelan ancestry.
 It was a decision that would have far reaching consequences for her and her family.
 “I was in love with him, and I felt it was the right thing to do,” she recalled on The Oprah Winfrey Show.